0xf1d0/deadbeef/README.md

 ## Config

-The bot needs a `config.json` file to gather some values to be able work.
+The bot needs a `config.json` file to gather some values to be able to work.
 Here is an example :

 ```json